mnemnion/ToggleMenus.jl/docs/src/index.md

 In either circumstance, ToogleMenus will return a Vector of Tuples, where `[1]` is the selection, and `[2]` is the option it corresponds to.
 We do this, rather than merely returning the selections, so that user functions can rearrange and delete lines.
-If canceled, all the the selections will be `'\0'`, note that this will happen whether or not `'\0'` was used to indicate blank lines.
-A menu with everything selected to `'\0'` isn't navigable, though ToggleMenus can handle this condition without throwing errors, but the ToggleMenuMaker will refuse to make a menu in this state.
-So barring deliberate action from user functions, a [`cancel`](@extref `REPL.TerminalMenus.cancel`) result will always be distinguishable from a [`pick`] (@extref `REPL.TerminalMenus.pick`) result, by all selections being the Char `'\0'`.
+If canceled, this Vector will be exactly `['\0', ""]`.
+This makes it convenient to write code which iterates over the results and does things with states which aren't `'\0'`, since in the event of a cancel, such code will do nothing.
+If you wish to specifically detect the return condition, import [didcancelmenu](@ref ToggleMenus.didcancelmenu) from `ToggleMenus` and call it on the result.

 ## User Functions